-By Phoenix of Elder Mountain – Most totems are not permanent, they are cyclical, for example a totem may come seasonal only once, or for a few years.
-A totem can be a lifelong messenger and come around for decades.
-Bird totems represent the “soul” and even the oldest of shamans 10 or 20,000 years ago, had bird effigies on stone.
-The soul is not limited to this world and flies above, hence the bird or flight aspect.
-In this article we talk about Black Eagle and Black Falcon.
+By Phoenix of Elder Mountain – Most totems are not permanent, they are cyclical, for example a totem may come seasonal only once, or for a few years in your waking life or in your dreams.
+A totem can also be a lifelong messenger and come around for decades.
+Bird totems represent our “soul” in dreams and messengers of a soul nature in our waking life.
+Even the oldest of shamans 10 or 20,000 years ago, had bird effigies on stones and art and therefor our soul is eternal in its ordinary human communication of the language of symbolism.
+Because the soul is not limited to this world and flies above it, hence the bird or flight aspect of our soul’s story is an ancient one.
+In this article I talk about Black Eagle and Black Falcon when they appear to us in any form that our soul notices.

 If you look at all cultures of earth, there are four basic totems that cross into every culture and country and they are from an earlier era of prehistory of women’s shamanic cultures.
 In dreaming cultures and the later shamanic cultures, there were no totems, but only our animism souls.
 Today people generally only use totems because they don’t have animism experience, a few do (but that doesn’t include dreams or shamanic plants/drugs experiences or demon shape shifting sorcery animals or birds).